Richard Newland (cricketer): 1742–1743

 Newland was an all-rounder who batted left-handed and he is the earliest known left-handed player in cricket's history.
 His bowling arm, style and pace are unknown except, like all bowlers of the time, he used the underarm method of delivery with the ball bowled all along the ground.
 Through the 1740s, he was arguably the best and most famous player in England.
 He has been described as "The Pioneer of Cricket".

 Newland was a popular choice for a wager among the gamblers who frequented matches and bets were always laid on his potential score.
 There are references in 1742 to "the Sussex Man from Slending" and "the noted bowler from Slendon", although it is not certain that Newland was either of these famous players as he was a batting all-rounder.
 Slindon's most noted bowler was actually Aburrow.
 At the end of the 1742 season, Slindon played two matches against London at the Artillery Ground but lost them both, the second by the huge margin of 184 runs.
 In the first, several wagers were laid that one Slindon batsman, perhaps Newland, would obtain forty runs from his own bat – a feat he failed to perform.
 F. S. Ashley-Cooper said the batsman was "probably Mr Richard Newland".
 There is no surviving report of the second match except for the result but Ashley-Cooper in a brief description of Slindon says it was most famous for its cricket, "its chief players being the Messrs.
 Newland – Adam, John and Richard – and Cuddy".

 In the single wicket match on 11 July 1743 (see above), Newland is specifically recorded for the first time as one of the six players who took part in a celebrated three-a-side match between England and Kent at the Artillery Ground.
 The Daily Advertiser declared that the six players were "the best in England".
-The England team was Newland (captain), John Bryant of Bromley and William Sawyer of Richmond.
-The Kent players were William Hodsoll of Dartford, Val Romney of Sevenoaks and John Cutbush of Maidstone.
-Cutbush was a late replacement for Ridgeway of Sussex.
+England's Six were Newland (captain), John Bryant of Bromley, and William Sawyer of Richmond.
+The Kent players were William Hodsoll of Dartford, Val Romney of Sevenoaks, and John Cutbush of Maidstone.
+Cutbush was a late replacement for Thomas Ridgeway of Sussex.
 Kent won by 2 runs.
-The London Evening Post said the crowd was computed to be 10,000.
-A return match was arranged at Sevenoaks Vine on 27 July but it did not come off.
+The London Evening Post estimated a crowd of 10,000.
+A return match was arranged at Sevenoaks Vine on 27 July, but "it did not come off".